Skip to content

 3. Disable Show recommendations for tips, shortcuts, new apps, and more.

-Screenshot showing the "Show recommendations for tips, shortcuts, new apps, and more" setting in Settings > Personalization.
+Windows 11 Start settings with “Show recommendations for tips, shortcuts, new apps, and more” turned off to disable ads.

 Disabling this setting should stop Microsoft recommended store apps from showing up in the Start menu.
 If you’re trying to get rid of the already existing bloatware that Microsoft so kindly adds to your fresh OS install, we’ve got an entire article dedicated to removing bloatware.